 "We're just trying to promote the Legion and raise awareness," said Ouellette, Post 295's commander.

-The Legion's Veterans Affairs & Rehabilitation Division also had staff on hand to answer questions about and file Department of Veterans Affairs benefits claims for veterans at the fair.
+The Legion's Veterans Affairs and Rehabilitation Division also had staff on hand to answer questions about and file Department of Veterans Affairs benefits claims for veterans at the fair.